We absolutely recommend getting off the beaten path in Paris.

 Why not make things more interesting with an open-air dancing session on the banks of the Seine?
 Then head to the 5th arrondissement straight to Jardin Tino Rossi, a quayside green space hidden behind the Institut du Monde Arabe, where during the summer months, Parisians of all ages and backgrounds come together on the river banks for one reason: Dancing under the stars.

-Unusual Things to Do in Paris: Unearth Unique Souvenirs at Parisian Flea Markets
+Unearth Unique Souvenirs at Parisian Flea Markets

 Paris has countless shopping streets and malls where you can shop until you drop.
 From the Champs-Elysées to the Galeries Lafayette and the little boutiques in Le Marais, there are plenty of places to break the bank.
 But in case you didn’t know, Paris is also a paradise for flea market lovers.
-The main one is probably the Puces de Saint Ouen, a huge antique and second hand market located in the 18th arrondissement.
-But we suggest stepping out of your comfort zone and exploring the lesser-known side flea markets, which specializes in more unique items.
+The main one is probably the Puces de Saint Ouen, a huge antique and second-hand market located in the 18th arrondissement.
+But we suggest stepping out of your comfort zone and exploring the lesser-known side flea markets, which specialize in more unique items.

 One of them is Marché Vernaison, 99 Rue des Rosiers, where visitors can find anything from antique toys, furniture and even missing parts for antique furniture as well as textiles and paintings.